Spectral Convergence of Complexon Shift Operators: Preliminaries

-\ifextended It can be shown that the operator $T_W$ is linear, self-adjoint, bounded, and compact\cite{spec}.
+It can be shown that the operator $T_W$ is linear, self-adjoint, bounded, and compact\cite{spec}.
 Its eigenvalues are countable, and the only possible accumulation point is 0.
 Its corresponding eigenvectors form an orthonormal basis in $L^2([0,1])$.
-By applying $T_W$ on $X$, the output on $x$ is obtained by gathering information from all other $y\in[0,1]$ with different weights. \else It can be shown that the operator $T_W$ is linear, self-adjoint, bounded, and compact\cite{spec}.
-Its eigenvalues are countable, and the only possible accumulation point is 0. \fi Given the convergence of a graph sequence, the eigenvalues of its associated adjacency matrix sequence also converge to that of the limit graphon.
+By applying $T_W$ on $X$, the output on $x$ is obtained by gathering information from all other $y\in[0,1]$ with different weights.